(866) 615-9507

 How-To_ Repayment of Long-Term Disability Benefits and Taxes image

 Receiving long-term disability (LTD) benefits can be a lifeline when you’re unable to work due to a disabling condition.
 However, there are circumstances in which you may be required to repay a portion of these benefits, especially when offset provisions or overpayments come into play.
+This includes considerations regarding the repayment of long-term disability benefits and taxes, which can affect your financial situation.

 Understanding Repayment of Long-Term Disability Benefits